syyunn/ideal-points/README.md

 this space and the bill’s position.
 - Lawmaker has both a general position and a sparse set of position adjustments, (those adjustments are) one for each issue.

+## Backgrounds
+- Ideal point models are based on item response theory, a statistical theory that models how members of a population judge a set of items

 ## Parameters
 - Parameterized
   1) bill's semantic and its relative position represented on certain space
   2) political stance of voter also represented on certain space